libp2p/specs/RFC/0002-signed-envelopes.md

 - The length of the `payload` field in bytes
 - The value of the `payload` field

-The length values for each field are encoded as 64-bit unsigned integers in network order (big-endian).
+The length values for each field are encoded as unsigned variable-length integers as defined in the [multiformats uvarint spec][uvarint].

 Then they will sign the buffer according to the rules in the [peer id spec][peer-id-spec] and set the `signature` field accordingly.